-4. Airport & Accommodation Shuttles
+4. Airport and Accommodation Shuttles

 Airport shuttles meet incoming flights at Fua’amotu International Airport, taking passengers to Nuku’alofa for around TOP$15-$30 per person.
 Follow the blue “shuttle” signs outside the arrivals area of the international terminal to find them.
-Some accommodations in Nuku’alofa offer their own airport transfers, usually for a cheaper than a taxi.
+Some accommodations in Nuku’alofa offer their own airport transfers, usually cheaper than a taxi.
 Be sure to book this with your accommodation prior to arrival, so that they’ll know to meet you on arrival.

 5. Rental Cars in Nuku’alofa

 Rental car depots are available in Nuku’alofa.
 Before you rent a car, check if you need a Visitor’s Drivers Licence.
 They can be picked up from the Traffic Department on Bypass Road across from St Andrews School.
 Rental cars typically cost TOP$50-$200 per day.
 Check out your options in Nuku’alofa in The Best Car Rentals in Tongatapu.